 Description: Students will learn the skills necessary to manage their financial resources for lifetime financial security.
-Students will gain knowledge in taxes, banking and financial services, checkbook, savings and investments, retirement, loans and interest, credit card debt, e-commerce, identity fraud and theft, and insurance.
+The goal of Personal Finance is to help students to become financially responsible, conscientious members of society.
+This course develops students' understanding and skills in areas such as financial goal setting, buying goods and services, banking and savings, using credit, investment, and protection management.
 This course fulfills the Financial Literacy Graduation Requirement.
 Prerequisites: None